Community Projects

 The number of female construction workers has increased steadily over the past 12 years, but the proportion of women in property and construction industries remains low and research by the union for construction workers (GMB) suggests that, at the current rate, women won’t equal men until 2194.

-Female employees occupy numerous roles across Barratt David Wilson Homes, though a majority male workforce is still reflected with 69% men to 31% women.
+Female employees occupy numerous roles across Barratt Developments, though a majority male workforce is still reflected with 69% men to 31% women.
 This is well-placed among other major UK developers, however, including Taylor Wimpey (31%), Bellway (29%), and Persimmon (25%).

 As an equal opportunities’ employer, the company ensures there are roles for everyone regardless of gender, race or background and works hard to encourage more women to consider careers in construction.